wavim/frequency-visualizer/README.md

-A minimalist timeout interval frequency visualizer that won't kill you with epilepsy (a block rotates instead).
+A minimalist timeout interval frequency visualizer that won't kill you with epilepsy (a block rotates instead of flashing).

-Period of less than 100ms will not take effect, considering limits of `setInterval`.
+Period less than 100ms will not take effect considering the limits of `setInterval`.